supertestnet/spacechain-launcher/README.md

 A bunch of other stuff is broken too but that's good for now.

+# FAQ

-# Don't spacechains involve burning bitcoins?
+## Don't spacechains involve burning bitcoins?
 And isn't that an attack on bitcoin?

 Spacechains do burn bitcoins but I don't think it is an attack on bitcoin.
 I also don't recommend it, because you'll probably never get back all that you burnt.

-# Why did you make a thing that burns bitcoins if you don't recommend it?
+## Why did you make a thing that burns bitcoins if you don't recommend it?

 Lack of self control.
 When I originally heard about spacechains I was like, "Burn bitcoins?
 That's a dumb idea," and then I started thinking up reasons why it's dumb, and then I wondered, "How would you even *do* that?" so I considered it a few minutes and realized how it might be done, and then I was stuck.
 I had to try it and see if it would work.
 And it does work, but that doesn't make it a good idea.

-# I oppose this because it burns bitcoins
+## I oppose this because it burns bitcoins

 That's fine, you can oppose it.
 I think a few things are worth pointing out in its defense: